Measuring Fabry-Perot fringes#

 Select the “Visualization” tab, and select the “gray” colormap.#

-Select the “Edit regions of interest” tool in the “Analysis” menu.#
+Select the “Edit graphically” tool in the “ROI” menu.#

 The “Regions of interest” dialog opens.
 Click “Add ROI” and select a circular ROI.
 Resize the predefined ROI by dragging the handles.
 Note that you may change the ROI radius while keeping its center fixed by pressing the “Ctrl” key.
 Click “OK” to close the dialog.#

-The ROI is displayed on the image: masked pixels are grayed out, and the ROI boundary is displayed in blue (note that, internally, the ROI is defined by a binary mask, i.e. image data is represented as a NumPy masked array).#
+Once confirmed, the ROI is applied to the image.
+The ROI is displayed on the image, and the part outside the ROI is dimmed.
+Note that, internally, the ROI is defined by a binary mask, i.e., image data is represented as a NumPy masked array.

 The fitted circles are displayed on the image.#